Opening Reception Saturday, July 15

 I, Little Asylum by Emmanuelle Guattari; Bhanu Kapil’s Schizophrene; Cristina Perri Rossi’s State of Exile; Yoko Tawada’s The Bridegroom Was a Dog; Silvia Federici’s Caliban the Witch; Guy Hoquengham’s The Screwball Asses; A Lesson in Dead Language by Adrienne Kennedy; Walking Through Clear Water in a Pool Painted Black by Cookie Mueller; The Little Black Book of Griselidis Real: Days and Nights of an Anarchist Whore, The Spotted Hyena: A Study of Predation and Social Behavior; Hilda Hilst (various novella); Thoreau’s Shipwrecks essay…and so on.

-In her new commission the artist explores this space, creating a collaboratively-made chart specific for the context of SWIMMING POOL, with a number of previous charts made by Walling Blackburn also on view.
+For her new commission, the artist creates a collaboratively-made work together with Sofia-based artist Ina Valentinova specifically for the context of SWIMMING POOL.
+A video and number of previous sermon charts made by Walling Blackburn are also on view.